 Hey there, I'm Joel!
-Three years ago a simple question changed my life: “How many years do you want to work?”
+A few years ago a simple question changed my life: “How many years do you want to work?”

 I thought I knew the answer.
 Most people retire in their 60s and 70s, while some people work really hard and finish in their late 50s.
 Anyone who retires earlier than that either inherited some serious money, or got wealthy launching a successful Silicon Valley startup, right?

 Around her 30th birthday, my wife was in a serious car accident.
 She only had minor injuries, thankfully, but the car was totaled.
 After the ordeal we were shaken up, and had a heart to heart about how precious time is.
 We discussed our careers, and how they left us feeling unfulfilled.
 The thought of spending thirty more years in a cubicle every day deeply troubled us!

 When we eventually discovered the Financial Independence community and read about people retiring after less than a decade of work, we were excited, but had some serious financial issues to resolve:

 - A new home worth less than half its mortgage